Home > Work > Specialists > Psychiatry in Saskatchewan

 Psychiatrists throughout the province work closely with collegial multi-disciplinary teams to provide clinical consultation and continuing medical care.
 This is delivered through acute care, emergency departments and inpatient units, private clinics, rural clinics and collaborative specialized programs such as mental health and addictions.

-Opportunities are available in General Psychiatry; as well as Child and Adolescent, Forensic, and Geriatrics sub-specialties.
+Opportunities are available in General Psychiatry; as well as Child and Adolescent, Forensic and Geriatrics sub-specialties.
 Physicians have the opportunity to teach undergraduate and post-graduate education at the University of Saskatchewan (USask).
-USask is a research-intensive institution with 22,000 students and 7,000 faculty and staff, with campuses throughout the province and a strong reputation for innovation and excellence.
-It is home to two of the largest science projects in the country – the Canadian Light Source synchrotron and the Vaccine and Infectious Disease Organization/International Vaccine Centre.
+USask is a research-intensive institution with approximately 26,000 students and 6,500 faculty and staff with campuses throughout the province and a strong reputation for innovation and excellence.
+It is home to two of the largest science projects in the country – the Canadian Light Source synchrotron and the Vaccine and Infectious Disease Organization-International Vaccine Centre (VIDO-InterVac).

 Create your physician profile and we will connect you with a Recruitment Consultant today.
 We can guide you through the licensing process, connect you with physicians and communities, and inform you of job opportunities.